-- 77. We may give you a shorter notice period, or no notice period, if: - a) based on our reasonable opinion, it is necessary for us to act to manage an immediate risk; - b) you are insolvent, or go into bankruptcy, administration or another insolvency process, or enforcement action is taken against you by us or another credit provider; - c) we believe, on reasonable grounds, that you or a guarantor have not complied with the law or any requirement of a statutory authority; or - d) we have already given you a period to remedy a non-monetary default under paragraph 81. - 78.
-If you have an overdraft or ondemand facility, we may not be required to give you any notice when we require repayment.
+- 77. We may give you a shorter notice period, or no notice period, if:

+- a) the default is unable to be remedied;

+or

+- b) it is reasonable for us to do so to manage a material and immediate risk relating to the nature of the relevant default, your particular circumstances, or the value of the security; or

+- c) we have already given you a period to remedy the default under paragraph 81, and you have not remedied that default.

+- 78. If you have an overdraft or ondemand facility, we may not be required

+to give you any notice

+when we require repayment, but if a

+failure to repay that facility on demand

+also constitutes default under another

+loan with us, we will comply with this

+Chapter if we enforce that other loan

+based on that default.